MiguelSolisSegura/MiguelSolisSegura.github.io/_projects/2024-02-26-lunar-lander.md

 - An initial understanding of reinforcement learning principles and their application in solving complex, dynamic problems.

 **Additional Resources:**
-- *Link to the GitHub repository containing the trained agent.* [Placeholder for GitHub repository link]
+- *Link to the HuggingFace repository containing the trained agent.* [https://huggingface.co/miguelsolis/ppo-LunarLander-v2]
-- *Link to a video showcasing the trained agent successfully landing.* [Placeholder for video link]